MaestroEFe/DevOps-Projects-Darey/3.0.linux-commands-deep-dive/README.md

 You can see, that when you run the sudo cd / command, an error is displayed.
 This is because the cd command is a shell built in command and it doesn't require sudo to run. using the cd / command takes us to the root directory where we see all the contents of the root directory.

-## Navigating the Linux filesystem
+## Navigating the Linux filesystem, the cd command
 You navigate the filesystem simply by using the cd command as shown above.

 ```bash